Top 4 FTP Exploits Used Hackers and the Solutions

 Enterprises rely on safe and reliable information access methods to meet today's rapidly developing market demand.
 Accordingly, sharing data internally and externally is essential for any organization.

-The following are four different FTP vulnerabilities attacked by hackers:
+The following are four different FTP vulnerabilities that are vulnerable to hackers:

 1. Anonymous authentication